stpierrevincents/mastodon-world-brand/README.md

 # mastodon-world-brand
 This is a repository of some of the graphics and design done for the Mastodon instance, Mastodon.world.

-A walkthrough (or design brief) can be view at <a href="https://www.vincentstpierre.com/mastodon/">https://www.vincentstpierre.com/mastodon/</a>.
+A walkthrough (or design brief) can be viewed at <a href="https://www.vincentstpierre.com/mastodon/">https://www.vincentstpierre.com/mastodon/</a>.